 The Rimmel Stay Matte Primer isn’t new on the scene.
 In fact, it’s a bit of a drugstore classic.
 The entire Rimmel Stay Matte line is generally respected (the Rimmel Stay Matte powder, which I have never tried, is a staple for many people).
 I have repurchased the Rimmel Stay Matte Primer, because in terms of bang-for-your-buck, it just works.

 The Rimmel Stay Matte Primer isn’t “multi-purpose.”
 Truly, it has one job, and it does it– it just helps control oil.
 Obviously, if you have dry skin, this probably isn’t for you.
 I like wearing this primer with a hydrating, luminous foundation, because the primer controls oily shine, and the foundation adds dewy shine (if that makes sense).
 If I think my skin is going to get really oily, I sometimes pair this primer with a heavy duty powder.
 If you want to go ultra matte on a budget, this primer will do the trick.

 Even though this primer isn’t a holy grail favorite, I do think it works.
 I like the consistency.
 Even though it mattifies your skin instantly, it still feels sort of like a lotion when you smooth it on.
 It doesn’t irritate my skin or break it out, and it’s a great starter product for somebody interested in experimenting with different primers.

-What are your favorite setting powders?
-Be sure to follow me on Bloglovin’ and Instagram, and check back soon for more posts!
+What are your favorite drugstore primers?
+Be sure to drop by again soon, and follow me on Instagram and Bloglovin’!

-What are your favorite drugstore concealers?
-Be sure to follow me on Bloglovin’ and Instagram, and drop by soon!
+What are your favorite concealers?
+I’m a bit of a concealer addict myself.
+Be sure to follow me on Bloglovin’ and Instagram!